Trump Nominates Former White House Doctor Ronny Jackson For A Second Star

 — Jeff Schogol (@JeffSchogol) February 1, 2019

-Bruce Anderson — the spokesman for the inspector general’s office — confirmed that the office is still looking at Dr. Jackson’s behavior.
+Bruce Anderson — the spokesman for the inspector general’s office — confirmed that the office is still looking at Dr. Jackson’s behavior and confirms that the investigation is still ongoing.

 The Inquisitr reports that the White House knew about Dr. Jackson’s issues before he was nominated for the cabinet-level position.
 The tip came courtesy of Vice President Mike Pence’s doctor, who wrote a memo to explain that he believes that Jackson violated doctor-patient confidentiality with Pence’s wife, Karen.